 This kitchen tool is an investment that will surely pay off for you, no matter the level of your experience.
 The turkey should be baked until it reaches a temperature of 170-180 degrees F.

 Even if it has a "pop-up" temperature indicator, you should also check the internal temperature in the innermost part of the thigh and wing and the thickest part of the breast with a food thermometer, but not touching the bone.

-The juices left in the baking tray is liquid gold and has a delicious taste.
+The juices left in the baking tray are liquid gold and have a delicious taste.
 Use it to make the gravy or toss with cooked mlinci, so don't throw it away.

 Traditionally, Croatians serve roasted turkey with mlinci, homemade baked pasta.
-If you want the complete experience, you can find the simple recipe for mlinci in my book.
+If you want a complete experience, you can find the simple recipe for mlinci in my book.

 Now that you know what to do, check out 7 things not to do.

 Download or print this free roasting chart for your reference by clicking on the graphic.

 - whole turkey

 - Italian seasoning